fbpx

 Tin Brass

-This is an alloy that contains copper, zinc, and tin.
+Tin brass is an alloy of copper, zinc, and tin.
 This alloy group would include admiralty brass, naval brass, and free-machining brass.
 The tin has been added to inhibit dezincification (the leaching of zinc from brass alloys) in many environments.
 This group has low sensitivity to dezincification, moderate strength, high atmospheric and aqueous corrosion resistance, and excellent electrical conductivity.
 They possess good hot forgeability and good cold formability.
 These alloys are typically used to make fasteners, marine hardware, screw machine parts, pump shafts and corrosion-resistant mechanical products.

 Bronze